SK00B1/ai-soc-homelab/README.md

 Everything here runs on machines I own and control.
 It's a defensive lab.

 Where it's at now:
 Two VMs exist and they can reach each other.
-No Wash yet so no victim machine.
+No Wazuh yet so no victim machine.

 Done:
 -  Both VMs built and booting (Ubuntu Server LTS, ARM64, UTM)